Summer Dangers and Tips to Keep Your Pet Safe

 Summer is right around the corner and 100 plus degree heat is on its way – ready or not!
 There are already plenty of summer-time stressors to lose sleep over that aren’t pet related – electric bills rising, sweating all the time, etc. We can’t solve every problem, but we can help take one factor out of the equation: Keeping our precious pets safe while enjoying summer-time activities.

-CAR SAFETY & HEAT STROKE
+CAR SAFETY AND HEAT STROKE

 We all know that keeping Rex in the car while we run that “quick” errand is a huge no!
 Why?
 At 70 degrees outside, your car can quickly become a sauna, climbing 20 degrees hotter, in just 10 minutes.
 If the outside temperature increases, that number only climbs.